paulosuzart/lib-entity-doc/docs/integrations/annotations/index.md

 - Prefer this module if you want a quick, annotation-driven, and beginner-friendly way to define entities.
 - Use the builder DSL for maximum flexibility, advanced composition, or meta-programming.

-## Limitations
+## :warning: Limitations
 - `allowedStates` in annotations must be strings due to Java annotation restrictions (see docs for rationale).
+- There's currently no special annotations for field declarations.
-- For maximum type safety, use the builder DSL.
+- For maximum type safety, flexibility and dynamicity, use the builder DSL.

 ---